duncankmckinnon/openinference_frameworks/README.md

 The server is where the open-inference tracing is setup for the application.

 ### Agent
 The agent code is in [agent/agent.py](https://github.com/duncankmckinnon/AgentTemplate/tree/main/agent/agent.py).
-It instantiates the LLM client or agentic framework entrypoint for requests in a setup method, and includes some basic open-telemetry and open-inference boilerplate for capturing information about requests and responses.
-If you change the framework or interface, you'll need to change the `setup_client` function to instantiate your agent definition or LLM client instead.
-You may also need to change how the request is sent to the agent or LLM in `Agent.analyze_request`, since it currently assumes the OpenAI conventions.

-You probably wont really need to change the tracing or caching logic in the agent, unless there is specific context you need to include beyond the history of the chat.
+It implements a LangGraph state graph that processes requests through defined nodes and edges.
+The current implementation uses LangChain's ChatOpenAI client for LLM interactions within the graph structure.

+Key components:
+- `setup_client()` - Instantiates the LangChain ChatOpenAI client
+- `node()` - Defines the processing logic for each graph node
+- `graph()` - Creates and compiles the LangGraph StateGraph with START → node → END flow
+- `analyze_request()` - Invokes the compiled graph with the request state

+The graph structure allows for complex agent workflows with multiple processing steps, conditional routing, and state management between nodes.

 ### Prompts
 The prompts and formatting are defined in [agent/prompts.py](https://github.com/duncankmckinnon/AgentTemplate/tree/main/agent/prompts.py).
 This class is meant to contain any prompt logic for LLM calls or individual agents.
 The benefit of the prompt class is that it provides an interface for passing in requests and context between steps and produces the formatting expected by the agentic framework or LLM client.

-You will need to add your own prompts here for a specific application, and may need to adjust the formatting function to match the client or framework semantics.
+You will need to add your own prompts here for a specific application.
+The current implementation uses LangChain's ChatPromptTemplate for structured prompt formatting with system and human message roles.

 ### Schema
 The schema is defined in [agent/schema.py](https://github.com/duncankmckinnon/AgentTemplate/tree/main/agent/schema.py).
 It provides validations and defaults for the requests and responses to the agent.
 The default schema is